Power BI is one of the most popular and powerful ways to work with complex business data.

-Step 4: Now open your Kanbanize account and go to the retractable menu on the bottom right corner of your Dashboard.
+Step 4: Now open your Kanbanize account and go to any of your custom Dashboards where you want to visualize the BI Report.
 Click Add Widget and select the predefined Power BI Reports widget.

 Step 5: Paste the link you that you copied in Step 3 in the dedicated field and Save the Widget.